Protected: Equipped for Succession

 Sending it forward: a CEO retreat for the third, third of life.

 The Equipped for Succession retreat offers a sacred and safe place for chief executives to reflect on leadership succession, including their own personal timing and that of the organization, and ways to make a transition optimal for themselves and for the organization.
-This event is limited to 12 participants.
+This event is limited to 9 participants.
+Registration closes September 9th, 2024.

 “The greatness of our lives is not in what we leave behind, but in what we send forward.” -Ray Noah